ReSurfEMG/ReSurfEMG/docs/developers.rst

    submission.

-Setting Up Development Environment
+Setting up development environment
 ==================================

-The Way We Do It
+The way we do it
 ^^^^^^^^^^^^^^^^

 If you want to develop using Anaconda Python, you would: